Putnam-Lab/Lab_Management/Lab_Resourses/DNA_RNA-protocols/WGBS-PicoMethyl-Protocol.md

 - Take KAPA Pure Beads out of the refrigerator ~30 minutes before use to get to room temperature.
 Swirl the bottle to mix the beads but don't vortex
 - Make fresh 80% ethanol for the day, using 100% ethanol (in the flammable cabinet) and ultrapure water
-- When beads are at room temp, add 26ul (equal volume) of beads to each strip tube.
+- When beads are at room temp, add 25ul (equal volume) of beads to each strip tube.
 Pipette slowly because the bead solution is very viscous.
 Pipette mix the bead-sample mix at least 10 times until homogeneously brown.
 [Video link](https://www.youtube.com/watch?v=M-c4QewJUeg&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=12)
 - Set up the rotating shaker on the Qubit bench and place the strip tubes on the shaker, rotating at 200rpm for 15 minutes
-- Get the "short" magnet plate from the Puritz lab bench: it's silver, clear, and white with horizontal magnetic bars
+- Use the grey long 24-spot magnet on the Putnam bench
 - At the 15 minutes on the shaker, place the tubes on the magnet rack and wait until the liquid goes clear and the beads have gone to the magnet
 - Using a p200 pipette set to 45ul, carefully remove the clear supernatant from each tube without disturbing the beads and discard in a waste trough
 - Add 200ul of 80% ethanol to each tube